7k U.S. State Label Coin Series

 Known as "The Heart of Dixie", Alabama is the home of such southern delicacies as fried green tomatoes, grits, and pecan pie.
 Also famous for birthing civil rights heroes Martin Luther King Jr. and Rosa Parks, you can be proud to have this 7k exclusive coin in your collection.

-Georgia State Label American Silver Eagle
+Georgia State Label American Silver Eagle - SOLD OUT

 State 14 of 50